-Authority Provisions Cost Sharing (Federal/ Non -Federal Construction OMRR&R Navigation Harbors Sections 101&214, WRDA '86 For primary access channels, anchorages, turning basins, locks and Down to 20 ft below mlw- 10% non-Federal 100% Federal Section 13, WRDA '88 Section 201, WRDA 96 dams, harbor areas, jetties, and breakwaters.
+Authority Provisions Cost Sharing (Federal/ Non-Federal Construction OMRR&R Navigation Harbors Sections 101&214, WRDA '86 For primary access channels, anchorages, turning basins, locks and Down to 20 ft below mlw- 10% non-Federal 100% Federal Section 13, WRDA '88 Section 201, WRDA 96 dams, harbor areas, jetties, and breakwaters.
 Over 20 ft and down to 45 ft below mlw-25% non- Federal 100% Federal Exceeding 45 ft below mlw -50ft non-Federal 50% of incremental costs for O&M associated with project depths in excess of 45 ft.
 Projects (GNF) with no channel deepening GNF is cost shared at the same depth zones as the existing project depth or, if no existing project, the natural controlling depth Channel deepening limited to one depth zone (40 to 45 feet) Entire cost of GNF is shared at the depth zones of the improved depth Channel deepening not limited to one depth zone (40 to 50 feet) The existing and improved main channel depths will be used to determine cost sharing.
-The GNF costs of non-depth related features will be assigned to the depth zones in the same proportion that dredging costs are assigned to each
+The GNF costs of non-depth related features will be assigned to the depth zones in the same proportion that dredging costs are assigned to each zone

-Authority Provisions Cost Sharing (Federal/ Non-Federal)

-Construction OMRR&R

-Navigation, Where more than one The cost of disposal

-Harbors (Cont) disposal site is used for for deepening that

-a specific reach in one reach will be assigned

-dredging operation and to the depth zones

-each disposal site has a proportionally.

-different unit cost.

-Where more than one Each depth zone will

-disposal site will be be assigned its actual

-used for a specific reach cost of disposal.

-of channel when · · · · · · · · · · · · · · · · · · ·

-dredging will be done in

-phases.

-Channel deepening is in Entire cost of GNF

-segments and segments associated with

-are in 2 different cost- deepening segment is

-sharing zones. determined by

-improved depth for

-that segment.

-GNF costs for non-

-depth related features

-will be assigned to the

-depth zones in the

-same proportion that

-dredging costs are

-assigned.

-Where non-depth

-features are associated

-with only one channel

-segment, cost is shared

-in accordance with

-that segment.
+Authority Provisions Cost Sharing (Federal/ Non-Federal) Construction OMRR&R Navigation, Harbors (Cont) Where more than one disposal site is used for a specific reach in one dredging operation and each disposal site has a different unit cost.
+The cost of disposal for deepening that reach will be assigned to the depth zones proportionally.
+Where more than one disposal site will be used for a specific reach of channel when dredging will be done in phases.
+Each depth zone will be assigned its actual cost of disposal.
+Channel deepening is in segments and segments are in 2 different cost- sharing zones.
+Entire cost of GNF associated with deepening segment is determined by improved depth for that segment.
+GNF costs for non- depth related features will be assigned to the depth zones in the same proportion that dredging costs are assigned.
+Where non-depth features are associated with only one channel segment, cost is shared in accordance with that segment.